 - Role Equality: The area of responsibility includes, among other things, the observance and maintenance of equality of all genders.
 Also points such as equal opportunities in the company, compatibility of family and work, cultural/religious and sexual diversity (LGBTQI+) as well as measures against personal and structural discrimination.

 - Role of Happy Management: The team at Raidboxes meets regularly for joint events.
 At the moment, of course, this is unfortunately slowed down by the current situation.
-The Happy Management takes care of the organisation of such events, as well as the well-being in the office and beyond.
+The Happy Management takes care of the organization of such events, as well as the well-being in the office and beyond.
 The term is well known in the start-up and new-work scene, and is sometimes also referred to as feel-good management.

 - Corona aid: We support customers from industries that have been particularly hard hit by the consequences of the pandemic: Culture, gastronomy, hotels and events.
 Learn more about our program.